diferma0151/sample_repo/Unexpected message was displayed at the time to open TortoriseHG from a link..md

 This is the log the the application displayed when I was opening TortoiseHG.

 ### Prerequisites: ###
+* Have the TortoiseHG installed on Windows 7.
-* Have the TortoiseHG pinned into the applications bar on Windows 7
+* Have the TortoiseHG Workbench pinned into the applications bar.

 ```